hup-en/Mahabir/README.md

-# Welcome To Front-end Responsive Web development, Open Source Framework Mahabir (Ma-habir).
+# Open Source Frontend Framework Mahabir (Ma-habir).

 This library is developed on the inspirational work of Dr. Mahabir Pun, a social worker, a Innovator.